General Post-Operation Surgical Instructions

 Brushing

-You may brush your teeth on the day after surgery.
-Try to use a soft toothbrush on your teeth, avoiding the gum tissue around the surgical site for the first 2-3 days.
+Following surgery, you can start brushing your teeth the day after the procedure.
+It’s advisable to opt for a soft toothbrush and carefully avoid the gum tissue around the surgical site for the initial 2-3 days.

 Constipation